YaoGroup/DIFFICE_jax/paper.md

 # Features and advantages

-Critical features of `pinnIceShelf` that go beyond regular PINNs and are essential for viscosity inference includes: (1) data and equation normalization; (2) optimal setting of equation weight; (3) design of networks with positive-definiteness; (4) Residual-based re-sampling of points during training; (5) Extended-PINNs (XPINNs) for studying large
+Critical features of `DIFFISH.jax` that go beyond regular PINNs and are essential for viscosity inference includes: (1) data and equation normalization; (2) optimal setting of equation weight; (3) design of networks with positive-definiteness; (4) Residual-based re-sampling of points during training; (5) Extended-PINNs (XPINNs) for studying large